 Estimated Cost: $0 to $299 for 1 site

-With page speed being such a major ranking factor for search results, we recommend that you buy WP Rocket.
+With page speed being such a major ranking factor for search results, we recommend that you buy one of our top-rated caching plugins, WP Rocket.
 In our experience, it’s the fastest and most complete site caching and performance plugin we’ve found.
 During my period of research for this article, I installed WP Rocket on a site that was ranking at D rating and 76% on GT Metrix using SG Optimizer from SiteGround.
 By deactivating SGO and activating WP rocket—and doing nothing else—the rating went to A/97%.

 While you can get decent performance from W3 Total Cache, WP Super Cache, and SG Optimizer for $0, the $49 per year license for a single site ($99 for 3 sites or $249 for unlimited) is undeniably the way to go and worth every penny.

 Like the other types of plugins above, having an SEO plugin on your site is essential.
 Luckily there are a ton of great SEO plugins to choose from.
 Using the premium version, though, is up to you.
 While there are a ton of options out there, Yoast SEO and Rank Math stand high above the competition.
 Both their free and premium versions are absolutely usable for nearly all sites, no matter what your budget.

 The free versions can help you with keyword optimization and research, organize your site and help communicate with Google and other search engines, and make sure that your links and URLs are in working order.
 Premium upgrades (annually, $89 per year for Yoast and $59 per year for Rank Math) dig in and grant you major analytics boosts and external platform integrations.

 It is entirely dependent on your content strategy as to whether the free or premium versions of these SEO plugins are worth it.

 Estimated Price: $0 to $89 per year for 1 site